microsoft/SynapseML/CONTRIBUTING.md

 A good way to get started contributing is to look for issues with a "help wanted" label.
 These are issues that we do want to fix, but don't have resources to work on currently.

-*Apache®, Apache Spark, and Spark® are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.*